Five-Year Concurrent Bachelor of Education

 2. A change of program is still an application: you must meet the admitting requirements for your desired program.
 Please thoroughly review the information, above.

 3. Your current major may not be included in the approved degree combinations available in the Concurrent pathway, or it may not combine with your desired teachable subject area.
-Check out the allowable degree combinations, above.
+Check out the chart of allowable degree combinations.

 5. If you already know that you would like to pursue a Concurrent degree, you will want to sit down with the advisors from your desired co-degree faculty to discuss what courses you should be registering in to ensure you are on track for a Concurrent program.

-Students interested in pursuing a Concurrent program with Kinesiology should consult directly with that faculty, due to the difficulty of taking Kinesiology courses as a non-Kinesiology student and due to the program being rebuilt and not being offered for Fall 2021.
+Students interested in pursuing a Concurrent program with Kinesiology should consult directly with that faculty, due to the difficulty of taking Kinesiology courses as a non-Kinesiology student.
 You can find contact information at: Faculty of Kinesiology Advisors.

 Questions about the application process?
 Get in touch with Admissions